Kimberley Ruddins

 Kimberley Grace "Kim" Ruddins (born September 3, 1963) is a retired volleyball player from the United States who won the silver medal with the United States women's national volleyball team at the 1984 Summer Olympics in Los Angeles.
 Four years later, she represented the United States at the 1988 Summer Olympics in Seoul.
 She played as a setter.

-College
+Career

+Ruddins began her volleyball career playing on the Westchester High School's women's team.
+She was a Los Angeles All-City selection in 1978, 1979, and 1980.

 Ruddins played college volleyball with the USC Trojans.
 She was a three-time All-American, and helped the Trojans win the 1981 Championship title.

+Ruddins was a member of the silver medal winning 1984 United States Women's Volleyball Olympic Team and the 1988 United States Women's Volleyball Olympic Team.

+Ruddins was a Pan-American Games medalist, winning a silver in 1983, and a bronze in 1987.
+She competed for the United States in the 1981 and 1983 World University Games.